 It was one morning at the beginning of November 2017, sitting in the workshop in front of the wood stove, my feet propped up on a log and a good hot chocolate in my hand that I suddenly had a mad desire .
 A desire for raw wood, white, gilding, silver and bling-bling for our new Christmas decorations.

-While there is no question of investing for new, I, the great fan of “makeover”, quickly found myself head first in the bottom of a bin to take out a treasure that had been buried for a few years. .
+While there is no question of investing in new, I am the great fan of a “makeover”, quickly found myself head first in the bottom of a bin to take out a treasure that had been buried for a few years. .

 So excited about my project, just a few minutes later I was in design mode.
 Here is my first “makeover” for this theme.

 - Natural beeswax

 - Black Coal wax

 - Round silk bristle brush 16 mm (for wax)

 - Mango granular soap for cleaning the paintbrushes after